JuliaData/DataFrames.jl/docs/src/man/importing_and_exporting.md

 As you can see the code required to transform `iris` into a proper input to the `writedlm` function so that you can create the CSV file having the expected format is not easy.
-Therefore CSV.jl is a preferred package to write CSV files for data stored in data frames.
+Therefore CSV.jl is the preferred package to write CSV files for data stored in data frames.